jfreeze/horizon/README.md

       ],
 ```

-Running `mix horizon.init` creates scripts for each `release`.
-FreeBSD customary defaults are used for installation paths and are added when you include `&Horizon.Step.setup/1` as the first step of each release.
+Running `mix horizon.bsd.init` creates scripts for each `release`.
+FreeBSD customary defaults are used for installation paths and are added when you include `&Horizon.Ops.BSD.Step.setup/1` as the first step of each release.

 Note: `assemble` is required to create your release target. `tar` is required to build a tarball for deployment.